 Doctor of Ministry students who receive an incomplete during any semester or term will not be permitted to register for additional classes until the incomplete work is submitted.
 Students may not begin their doctoral project until all incomplete courses are finished.

 Exceptions to this policy may be made on the recommendation of a faculty member to Academic Records.
-All incompletes must be resolved by the mid-point of the semester in which the student intends to graduate.
+All incompletes must be resolved by the end of the following semester.

 REPEATED COURSES